IulianEles/control_panel_load/texts/description.md

-*A new alert is being added to the ENVIRONMENT to monitor* *load on the CPU node, and restart it once it has a continuous* *>80% load*
+*A new alert is being added to the ENVIRONMENT to monitor* *load on the selected node, and restart it once it has a continuous* *>80% load*